-Lee has yet to find that place, but opportunities have given Lee some spectacular experiences.
-In 2008, she won a Fulbright scholarship and used it to travel to South Korea for a year, where she learned how to make traditional Korean paper, called hanji.
-She’s used in most of works ever since.
+Lee has yet to find that place, but opportunities have given her some spectacular experiences.
+In 2008, she won a Fulbright scholarship and used it to travel to South Korea for a year, where she learned how to make hanji, a traditional Korean paper.

 At first glance, hanji appears brittle and weathered.
 Blotches of pulp can often be seen in it.
 Yet, hold it and hanji is surprisingly flexible and resilient.
-Hanji products centuries old have been found with little wear.
+Centuries-old hanji artifacts have been found with little wear.

-Naturally, a long hanji-making process must come before the durable material can be cut, folded or twined into artwork.
+Naturally, a long hanji-making process comes before the durable material can be cut, folded or twined into artwork.
 In Korea, papermakers often say that hanji has 100 steps.
 The first 99 steps make the hanji and the last step is the customer touching it.

 Lee’s studio in Albion’s Bobbitt Visual Arts Center is a makeshift version of a traditional hanji station.
-She spends most of her time here not making artwork, but the paper.
+She spends most of her time making the paper that goes into her art work.
 At her home in Cleveland, she doesn’t have the space available to make her material.
-And although Lee created the first hanji studio in the United States, she is no longer affiliated with the non-profit that now runs it.
-It is residencies that allow her to stock up on paper.
+Lee created the first hanji studio in the United States, but is no longer affiliated with the non-profit that now runs it.

 With a portable vat, buckets, a press and a drying table, Lee’s method of papermaking is close to the traditional methods she learned in Korea.
-Instead of mulberry trees, she uses milkweed gathered by sculpture students on the nearby property of librarian Allie Moore.
-Instead of natural items, she uses soda ash and synthetic mucilage.
+At Albion, she uses milweed instead of traditional mulberry trees, gathered by sculpture students on the nearby property of librarian Allie Moore.

 First, Lee strips away the bast fiber (stem fiber) of the milkweed to extract a white layer inside.
-She then takes the white strips, dampens them and cooks them in a soda ash solution, which sits overnight to give neurtralize the pH of the milkweed flowers and to soften them.
+She then takes the white strips and dampens them and cooks them in a soda ash solution, which sits overnight to both neurtralize the pH of the milkweed flowers and to soften them.

 Eventually, she will take her stack and brush them up on a wall to dry.

-Not only does Lee bind and knit books with her hanji, she weaves her work into ducks, dresses, dustpans, shoes, gourds, jewelry and teapots.
-Over 70 pieces were exhibited this earlier this semester in Bobbitt.
+Not only does Lee bind and knit books with the hanji she has made, she weaves her work into ducks, dresses, dustpans, shoes, gourds, jewelry and teapots.
+Over 70 pieces were exhibited earlier this semester in Bobbitt.

-Lee spends most of her time at Albion in her studio.
-It is, after all, why she took up the residency.
-But she doesn’t mind.
-At home, there is just too much to do.
+Lee spends most of her time at Albion in her studio, and to good advantage.
+It’s a relief from home, where there has too much else to do.
 Getting groceries, filling up on gas, shopping, each are little blips in a schedule that can add up.
 Here, she can focus on her work.

-Although, she wouldn’t mind a bit of company.
-Lee has loved the art department faculty and staff, and loves the resources that Albion provides her and its students, but her interactions with students have been few and far between.
+She is nonetheless glad for a bit of company.
+Lee enjoys socializing with the art department faculty and staff, and loves the resources that Albion provides to her and its students.
+However, her interactions with students have been few and far between.
 She feels as if most students keep to themselves.

-An opportune time to see Lee is at the 19th Annual Marilyn Crandell Schleg Memorial Lecture in the Bobbitt Auditorium on Tuesday, November 7 at 7:00 p.m.
-Lee will also teach workshops and hold an exhibit in December at the KBAC.
-She will be finishing her Michigan tour with an exhibit in Ann Arbor in March.
+An opportune time to see Lee is at the 19th Annual Marilyn Crandell Schleg Memorial Lecture in the Bobbitt Auditorium on Tuesday, November 7 at 7 p.m.
+After her stop at the KBAC, she will finish her Michigan tour with an exhibit in Ann Arbor in March of 2018.